adambard/learnxinyminutes-docs/ada.html.markdown

    --  Ada has a style guide and GNAT will force you to adhere to it, so that --  all Ada source looks consistent.

+   --  TODO: Add fixed and floating point types.

+   --  You can have normal Latin 1 based strings by default.
+   Str  : constant String    := "This is a constant string";

+   --  Strings are arrays.
+Note how parentheses are used to access elements of --  an array?
+This is a mathematical notation.
+It was used because at the --  time square brackets were not available on all keyboards at the time --  Ada was created and because an array can be seen as a function from a --  mathematical perspective, so it made converting between arrays and --  functions easier.
+   Char : constant character := Str (Str'First);

+   --  Ada 2022 includes the use of [] for array initialisation when using --  the containers, which were added in Ada 2012.

    --  We can rename objects (aliases) to make readability a bit better. package IO renames Ada.Text_IO;
 begin